rhyuen/react-node-faas/README.md

 # ABOUT

-React and Node in FAAS.
+React and Node Boilerplate in FAAS for use on Zeit Now.